 During the Race

-- If the race has more than runners than are allowed by current New York State guidelines for an outdoor gathering, or if it has multiple distances, a wave start approach will be used that meets the current New York State guidelines.
+- If the race has more runners than are allowed by current New York State guidelines for an outdoor gathering, or if it has multiple distances, a wave start approach will be used that meets the current New York State guidelines.
 Waves will be separated by enough time to reduce runner interaction on the course.

 - Timers, course marshals, and other volunteers who are not fully vaccinated must wear masks and maintain 6 feet of distance from one another at all times.

 After the Race

 - At all times after the race, runners who are not fully vaccinated must wear a mask and maintain a minimum of 6 feet from other participants.

-- No results will be posted at the race to eliminate people crowding around to see how they did.
-If possible, live results will be available via the Webscorer system during the race.
+- If possible, live results will be made available via the Webscorer system during the race.
 All results will be made available online as soon as possible after the race, with notification sent to all pre-registered runners.

 - During race breakdown, volunteers who are not fully vaccinated must remain masked at all times.
 If driving is necessary, volunteers must drive separately unless they are fully vaccinated.

 - Through its results, FLRC will maintain a list of all runners who actually attended the race, along with phone numbers, that can be provided to public health authorities in case contact tracing is required.